NeonGraal/graphql-plus/graphql-plus/Operation.md

 A Variable's Type name (`type`) is only included for GraphQL compatibility and is otherwise ignored.

-A `Variable`'s Modifier and Default are both specified they should be validated, recursively, as follows:
+If a Variable's Modifier and Default are both specified they should be validated, recursively, as follows:

 | Modifier  | Default       | Comment                                                                      |
 | --------- | ------------- | ---------------------------------------------------------------------------- |